DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ![console-output](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/authoriazation-reports-accessdenied.png?raw=true)

-#### Provide an Operation Logger
+#### Implement an Operation Logger

-By default, the Web Document Viewer control access a report by a GUID, which serves as an authorization token.
-If required, you can provide additional protection by implementing a custom Operation Logger in order to enforce fine-grained control over which operations are available to a user.
+By default, the Web Document Viewer control requests a report by a GUID, which serves as an authorization token.
+If required, you can increase protection by implementing a custom Operation Logger in order to enforce fine-grained control over which operations are available to a user.
 Extend the [WebDocumentViewerOperationLogger](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebWebDocumentViewerWebDocumentViewerOperationLoggertopic) class and override this class's methods to implement the required access control rules (see the [OperationLogger.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Services/Reports/OperationLogger.cs) file of the example project).

 Register the operation logger in [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Services/Reports/OperationLogger.cs):